Davido: 2020–2022: A Better Time and social media fundraising

 A Better Time was released on November 13, 2020.
-It features guest appearances from Lil Baby, Nicki Minaj, Nas, Chris Brown, and Young Thug, among others.
+It includes guest appearances from Lil Baby, Nicki Minaj, Nas, Chris Brown, and Young Thug, among others.
 Davido recorded the album after canceling his 2019 North American tour as a result of the ongoing COVID-19 pandemic.
-On November 17, 2021, Davido challenged his colleagues and fans to send him one million naira.
-He noted that anyone who doesn't participate in the challenge should not associate with him anymore.
-He was able to raise 200 million naira in total and added an additional 50 million naira of his own money; he donated all of the money to orphanage homes in Nigeria.
+On November 17, 2021, Davido asked his colleagues and fans to send him one million naira, and said those who did not send him money should no longer associate with him.
+He raised 200 million naira and added 50 million naira of his money, all of which he donated to orphanage homes in Nigeria.

-In March 2022, Davido was featured on the single "Hayya Hayya (Better Together)", alongside American singer Trinidad Cardona and Qatari singer Aisha.
-The song first appeared on the compilation album, FIFA World Cup Qatar 2022 Official Soundtrack (2022).
-In May 2022, Davido released the Pheelz-produced track "Stand Strong"; it serves as his first solo release of the year and features vocals by the Sunday Service Choir ensemble.
-In September 2022, Davido announced his first annual Are We African Yet (A.W.A.Y) music festival.
-It was held at the State Farm Arena in Atlanta, Georgia, on November 18, 2022, and featured additional performances from Kizz Daniel, Pheelz, Lojay and BNXN.
+In March 2022, Davido was featured on the single "Hayya Hayya (Better Together)" alongside American singer Trinidad Cardona and Qatari singer Aisha.
+The song first appeared on the compilation album FIFA World Cup Qatar 2022 Official Soundtrack (2022).
+In May 2022, Davido released the Pheelz-produced track "Stand Strong", which was his first solo release of the year and includes vocals by the Sunday Service Choir.
+In September 2022, Davido announced his first annual Are We African Yet (A.W.A.Y) music festival, which was held at the State Farm Arena in Atlanta, Georgia, on November 18, 2022, and also included performances by Kizz Daniel, Pheelz, Lojay and BNXN.